keras-team/keras-io/examples/generative/md/text_generation_with_miniature_gpt.md

         "adam", loss=[loss_fn, None],
     )  # No loss and optimization based on word embeddings from transformer block return model
 ```

 ---

-## Prepare data for word level language modelling
+## Prepare the data for word-level language modelling

-We will download IMDB data, and combine training and validation sets for
+Download the IMDB dataset and combine training and validation sets for a text
-text generation task.
+generation task.

 ```python
 !curl -O https://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz
 !tar -xf aclImdb_v1.tar.gz
 ```

 ```python
 batch_size = 32

 # The dataset contains each review in a separate text file